1. Learn

 Our Habitat, Our Home Education Kit

-Explores what a habitat is and provides detailed notes for a short walk through six different habitat types in the garden with a photo-set of the animals which call them home.
-Includes a focus on the importance of old trees with a “Habitat Tree’ match up activity.
+Explore what a habitat is at school and in the Botanic Garden.
+Take a walk through six habitat types in the Botanic Garden, observe what plants and animals live there and consider why.
+The kit provides detailed notes along with a photoset of the animals for each habitat.
+A special focus is on the importance of old growth trees and habitat hollows, with a “Habitat Tree’ match up activity.
 Aligned to the Living World strand of the ES1-S3 science syllabus.

 Art in Nature: SHAPE Education Kit

 Explores the art and science of nature with a focus on leaves.
-Invites students to use their imagination with a list of ‘plants with strange names’ to explore, along with a range of creative and fun activities to do.
+Students to use their imagination and powers of observation along the “Plants with Strange Names” walk and undertake a range of creative activities to represent plant diversity.
 Aligned with the S1-S3 Creative Arts syllabus and S1-S2 Science and Technology syllabus.

-Use these apps and get involved with these events to learn more about the wonderful nature that surrounds us.
+Use these apps and get involved with these events to participate in science and conservation efforts.

 Aussie Bird Count – a week of counting during bird week using a special, easy to use app.
 Next bird count October 2024.